ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Top-line numbers (no filtering)

-TODO: Decide how to cluster production labels

-The following are the label counts (not issue counts) by user group and label type.
+The following are the label counts (not attribute counts) by user group and label type.
+I removed the tutorial labels from here.

 | label\_type    | Anon         | Registered    | Turker         | Researcher    | Total           |
 |:---------------|:-------------|:--------------|:---------------|:--------------|:----------------|